U.S. Route 301 in Virginia: Petersburg to Richmond

 US 301 and US 1 pass through the community of Bensley before entering the city of Richmond near Walmsley Boulevard.
 The U.S. Highways intersect SR 161 (Bells Road), which leads to the Port of Richmond on the James River.
-North of the Model Tobacco Building complex, US 301 and US 1 enter the Manchester section of Richmond.
+North of the Model Tobacco Factory complex, US 301 and US 1 enter the Manchester section of Richmond.
 The highway's name changes to Cowardin Avenue at its intersection with US 360 (Hull Street).
 North of US 60 (Semmes Avenue), US 301 and US 1 have a partial interchange with Riverside Drive, allowing access to and from the north, and cross the James River and Belle Isle on the Robert E. Lee Memorial Bridge.
 The bridge crosses over CSX's Rivanna Subdivision before reaching a partial interchange with 2nd Street, allowing access to and from the south, at its northern end, west of the Tredegar Iron Works.
 US 301 and US 1 follow Belvidere Street through the Oregon Hill neighborhood of Richmond, which lies to the east of Hollywood Cemetery, site of the James Monroe Tomb.

 After crossing SR 195 (Downtown Expressway), which is indirectly accessed via Byrd Street and Cumberland Street, US 301 and US 1 pass between the eastern edge of the Virginia Commonwealth University campus and the western edge of Downtown Richmond.
 There, the U.S. Highways intersect SR 147, which follows Cary Street eastbound and Main Street westbound.
 US 301 and US 1 curve northeast between Monroe Park and The Commonwealth Club and intersect US 250 (Broad Street).
 North of its interchange with I-64 and I-95, the U.S. Highways curve north, cross CSX's Richmond Terminal Subdivision. and continue along four-lane Chamberlayne Avenue.
 US 301 and US 1 meet the northern end of SR 197 at Laburnum Avenue on their way to the northern edge of Richmond.
 At Azalea Avenue, US 1 and US 301 diverge; US 1 turns west onto Azalea Avenue and then north onto Brook Road while US 301 continues north on Chamberlayne Avenue concurrent with SR 2, which has its southern terminus at the intersection.